tbenade/wercker-devcenter/source/articles/werckeryml/notifications.md

 The wercker/email-notify step is self-explanatory; the **from** and **to** addresses are the email addresses from which you want to send the message and of course to whom.
 The **username** and **password** fields are the credentials for your SMTP server.
 We of course pass these along as pipeline environment variables as opposed to hardcoding them.
 Finally, you also fill in your SMTP **host**.

-You can view the complete available options below:
+View the available options below:

 #### required